FabioRosado/100DaysOfCode/log.md

 **Today's Progress**: Finished Pybites challenge 10 - build an hangman game.
 Did two lessons of the course Building an AI.

 **Thoughts:** Creating the hangman game was quite fun and easy to do with using only a class.
 My previous attempts when using functions, didn't look this simple so I'm happy with it.

+### Day 30: January 3, 2018 (Building an AI, Mastering Python)
+##### Building an AI, Mastering Python

+**Today's Progress**: Didn't do much coding today.
+Was busy with family stuff and studying for my annual exams.

+**Thoughts:** I'm a bit unsure what next project to work on.
+I would like to fix the tweetnalytic app to make it more useful.